Shaileshalluri/Deep-Learing-Homework-1-CPSC-8430/README.md

 Shailesh Alluri

 The files in this folder and their purpose are listed below.
-A description of the funtionality of each file can be found at the top of that file: assignment_prompt.pdf - Directions for Assignment, written by Dr. Luo Part1-1.ipynb - source code for Part1.1 Simulate a Function (Task 1 of part 1) Part1-2.ipynb - source code for Part1.2 Train on an Actual Task(Task 2 of part 1) Part2-1.ipynb - source code for Part2.1 Visualize the Optimization Process Part2-2.ipynb - source code for Part2.2 Observe Gradient Norm during Training Part2-3.ipynb - souce code for Part2.3 Calculating minimal ratio at zero gradient Part3-1- Random Labels.ipynb - source code for Part3.1 Can Network fit Random Labels?
+A description of the funtionality of each file can be found at the top of that file:
+Part1-1.ipynb - source code for Part1.1 Simulate a Function (Task 1 of part 1).
+Part1-2.ipynb - source code for Part1.2 Train on an Actual Task(Task 2 of part 1).
+Part2-1.ipynb - source code for Part2.1 Visualize the Optimization Process.
+Part2-2.ipynb - source code for Part2.2 Observe Gradient Norm during Training.
+Part2-3.ipynb - souce code for Part2.3 Calculating minimal ratio at zero gradient.
+Part3-1- Random Labels.ipynb - source code for Part3.1 Can Network fit Random Labels.
-Part3-2-Number of Params.ipynb - source code for Part3.2 Number of Parameters VS.Generalization
+Part3-2-Number of Params.ipynb - source code for Part3.2 Number of Parameters VS.Generalization.
-Part3-3-1 - Interpolation.ipynb - source code for Part3.3.1 Flatness VS. Generalization
+Part3-3-1 - Interpolation.ipynb - source code for Part3.3.1 Flatness VS. Generalization.
-Part3-3-2-batch sz.ipynb - souce code for Part3.3.2 Flatness VS. Generalization
+Part3-3-2-batch sz.ipynb - souce code for Part3.3.2 Flatness VS. Generalization.
-Deep_Learning_HW1.pdf - Assignment report with analysis of code and results
+Deep_Learning_HW1.pdf - Assignment report with analysis of code and results.

 To run these files, the following libraries are required: python 3.8